How to add UTMs in Google Ads for better attribution hero image

 }

-Give the script a name like "Campaign custom parameter: _campaignname" and click save.
+Give the script a name like "Custom parameter sync: daily" and click save.

-- Check the results at the bottom of the screen where you'll see that the {_campaignname} should be added as a campaign-level custom parameter.
+3. Check the results at the bottom of the screen where you'll see that the {_campaignname} and {_adgroupname} should be added as campaign-level and ad group-level custom parameter respectively.
 Make sure nothing else is changed!

-Once complete, enable the schedule for daily, I normally chose 23:00–00:00, but you can set it to what you like here - even run it hourly if you so wish.
+When happy, enable the run schedule for daily.
+I normally chose 23:00–00:00, but you can set it to what you like here - even run it hourly if you so wish.

 Step 2: Final URL suffix

-Now, let's make use of this new {_campaignname} parameter.
+Now, let's make use of these new {_campaignname} and {_adgroupname} parameters.

 Head to Admin > Account settings and then expand Tracking.